Low-Carb Vegan Dinner Bowl

-This popular low-carb vegan bowl features cabbage, broccoli, kale, tofu and a delicious almond satay sauce to top it off.
+These popular low-carb vegan dinner bowls features cabbage, broccoli, kale, tofu and a delicious almond satay sauce to top it off.

 If you’re looking for a lower-carb, high-protein vegan meal, this is it!
-It features tofu for protein, avocado for healthy fats and cabbage “rice” to keep it lower in carbohydrates while still being satisfying and filling.
+The recipe features tofu for protein, avocado for healthy fats and cabbage “rice” to keep it lower in carbohydrates while still being satisfying and filling.

-Despite being a lower-carb option as far as plant-based meals go, these bowls are great for anyone looking to include more vegetables and plant foods in their diet.
-In fact, they provide 14 grams of fiber and 23 grams of plant-based protein per serving!
+Despite being a lower-carb option, these bowls are great for anyone looking to include more vegetables and plant foods in their diet.
+Here’s why you’ll love them:

 - Tofu: Use firm or extra-firm tofu.
 You don’t have to but you can press it before hand if you like.
 This will help it absorb a bit more flavour and get crispier.
 See how to press tofu.